essenius/node-red-openhab4/README.md

 *Configuration:*
 - Name: the name of the node instance (default empty, then takes over the item name)
 - Controller: the openHAB controller
-- Item: the name of the item to listen to. overrides <kbd>msg.item</kbd>.
+- Item: the name of the item to listen to.
+Overrides <kbd>msg.item</kbd>.

 *Output messages (2 channels):*